szawel/HOU_Share/README.md

 # HOU Share
-The purpose of this repository is to share and save some test and examples from sidefx Houdini.
+The purpose of this repository is to share and save some test and examples from Sidefx Houdini.
 There is no predefined order to it, just project file and small description.
 All files are in Houdini Indie Edition so extension is .hiplc  not .hip if VEX code will be essential, code will be include in README.md file.